- New Annex

 - Education and research partnerships with UI colleges, and targeted agencies, universities, and industries;

-- Highly successful alumni who contribute to the profession in the global society;
+- High successful alumni who contribute to the profession in the global society;

 - Internationally recognized research programs;